Bering Strait Tunnel -

-Plan for new railroads in US (state of Alaska), Canada and Russian Federation (Siberia), and a tunnel connection between them under the Bering Strait.
+Plan for new railroads in US (state of Alaska), Canada, Russian Federation (Siberia) and China, and a tunnel connection between them under the Bering Strait.

 See more maps and read the stories about this project.